What to wear to a Photoshoot

 If you’re a gamer, it could be fun to create a faux living room.
 Think of a bean bag chair, TV screen, game console, bowl of popcorn, and you outside in the woods.
 Bring the props to help your photographer set a scene for you.

-Not every photographer likes to do that type of photography, but it doesn’t hurt to ask.
+Not every photographer likes to do that type of photography, but it doesn’t hurt to ask yours.
+Heck, it might spark something new in them.

 Bonus Tips

 Iron your clothes.
-Please, please iron your clothing or steam everything beforehand.
+Please, please, iron your clothing or steam everything beforehand.
 Wrinkles are next to impossible to edit out of photos.
-Hang them on a hanger and the hook in your car for safe traveling to your location.
+Hang them on a hanger and the hook inside your car, for safe traveling to your location.

 Clean hair.
 Wash, dry, and style your hair.
 Bring hairspray.
 Your photographer should have a can with him/her.
 But, bring your own just in case.
 Flyaways are not fun to edit out.